eclipse-copilot/eclipse-copilot/CONTRIBUTING.md

 There are many ways in which you can contribute, beyond writing code.
 Please read the following document to check how you can get involved.

 ## Questions and Feedback
 Have questions or feedback?
 Feel free to let us know!
-You can share your thoughts in Discussion channel: [Discussion](https://github.com/eclipse-copilot/eclipse-copilot/discussions)
+You can share your thoughts in the Discussion channel: [Discussion](https://github.com/eclipse-copilot/eclipse-copilot/discussions)

 ## Reporting Issues
 You can report issues whenever: